What are the 61 Rules of AA?

 Seeking Support for Resentment: The Importance of Talking It Out

 It can be challenging working through resentment alone.
-Find a person you trust, such as a therapist or your AA sponsor, to talk your feelings through.
+Find a person you trust, such as a therapist or your AA sponsor, to talk through your feelings.
 Having a neutral third party to consult can help you navigate your own emotional blindspots.
 Find an AA meeting near you today.

 What Is Emotional Sobriety in AA?